Bhavyasharma-dev/MY_MERN_PROJECTS/README.md

      - Calendar integration for available time slots
      - Appointment booking and management
      - Email notifications using Nodemailer

+  3. ChatApp
+   - A real-time messaging app where users can join private chat rooms and send messages to each other.
+The app uses Socket.io to provide instant message delivery.
+   - Key Features:
+     - Real-time chat using Socket.io
+     - Private and group chat rooms
+     - User authentication with JWT
+     - Media sharing in chats

  4. BloodBank
    - A system to manage blood donations.
 Users can register as donors, track available blood types, and receive notifications for new donation requests.